czonios/task-gopher/README.md

 # task-gopher

-This project is inspired by the incredible work on Task Warrior, an open source CLI task manager.
-I use this project quite a bit for managing my projects without leaving the safety and comfort of my terminal. (⌐■_■)

-We built a kanban board TUI in a previous [tutorial][kanban-video], so the idea here is that we're going to build a task management CLI with [Cobra][cobra] that has Lip Gloss styles *and* can be viewed using our kanban board.
+This project is a task manager/todo application, built as a continuation of [TaskCLI](https://github.com/charmbracelet/taskcli/tree/main) which itself is inspired by Task Warrior.
+It uses an SQLite database to hold the tasks.

 ## Requirements
 - Go: the Go language, use `go version` command to check if it is installed.
 This has been tested on `go1.21.4`
-- If you want to have a task-gopher server that you can access from other devices, then I suggest using [ZeroTier][zerotier], which allows you to add devices to a virtual network so you can view them as if they are on your local network, as long as they are connected to the internet.
+- If you want to have a task-gopher server that you can access from other devices, then I suggest using [ZeroTier][zerotier], which allows you to add devices to a virtual network so you can view them as if they are on your local network, with static IP addresses, as long as they are connected to the internet.
 I prefer it because it is simple, open source, and free for personal use.

 ## Setup